minnesota-connections-academy/biology-announcements/_posts/2021-1-8-animation-assignment.md

 * This assignment is optional, but can likely earn you extra credit.
 * Send your submissions to your teacher as an attachment in webmail.
 Your submission should be a .gif or .mp4 file.
 * Submissions will be shared on the Announcements Page!
 * Read below for more info.
-Have fun :smile:
+Have fun! :smile:

 ## The Details